Frequently Asked Questions

 What are not-for-credit classes?

-A not-for-credit class is a vocational or certificate based training.
+A not-for-credit class can be a vocational or certificate based training, as well as for personal enrichment.
 There are no prerequisites required.
 Students do not receive college credits for taking these classes.

 Can I apply for financial aid for Workforce & Community Education classes?

 You can seek funding through the state or county (The Job Market or The Department of Rehabilitation).
-Workforce and Community Education classes do not qualify students for FAFSA (Free Application for Federal Student Aid), Pell Grant or the BOG fee waiver.
+Workforce and Community Education classes do not qualify students for FAFSA (Free Application for Federal Student Aid), Pell Grant or the CA College Promise.
 Payment plans are available through a partner agency for classes with a cost of $500 or more.

 How do I sign up for Workforce & Community Education classes?